🔼The name Agag: Summary

 It stands to reason that Agag is not a Hebrew name but an Amalekite name.
 But the Amalekites spoke a language that was closely related to Hebrew, and the root this name comes from is known in Arabic and Persian.
 The renowned theologian Gesenius felt confident enough to assume that this root also existed in Hebrew, which would have looked like this: אגג, similar to the name Agag.
 The Arabic root means to burn or blaze, so the Hebrew root possibly meant the same.
 BDB Theological Dictionary, however, evokes an Assyrian root agagu, which means violent.

-A Hebrew audience, especially one during the Babylonian period, might have connected the name Agag to the root גג (gag), meaning roof:
+A Hebrew audience, especially one during the Babylonian period, might have connected the name Agag to the noun גג (gag), meaning rooftop:

-A Hebrew audience might have felt that the name Agag meant Roof.
+A Hebrew audience might have felt that the name Agag meant Rooftop or Apex.